RESEARCH STARTER

 Significance for Climate Change

-The climate of the North Atlantic region underwent a series of abrupt cold/warm oscillations when the ice sheets of the Northern Hemisphere retreated.
+The North Atlantic region's climate underwent a series of abrupt cold/warm oscillations when the Northern Hemisphere's ice sheets retreated.
 During the Alleroed oscillation, the warm temperatures allowed for a mix of flora and fauna that would look familiar today: Deer, horses, bear, and beaver found a congenial environment in Europe’s evergreen and deciduous forests.

 Some climate simulations further support the idea that temperature swings in the North Atlantic Ocean may have wide-ranging climatic effects.
 These simulations indicate that North Atlantic Ocean cooling causes North Pacific Ocean cooling, which in turn results in a drier climate in western North America.